 - New listings near the house

-If you are thinking about how to create a real estate website with marketplace type, then providing your suppliers with the ability to list a property is a must-have feature.
-Property posting shouldn’t be any more difficult than searching for a property.
+If you want to know how to create a real estate website with the ability to view multiple properties, then giving your vendors the ability to list real estate is a must-have feature.
+Searching for a property shouldn’t be any more difficult than finding your dream home.
+Your visitors don’t need to perform complex actions.

-In order to post a listing, a supplier first must choose whether the property is for sale or for rent.
-Second, the supplier enters an address, unit, city and zip code.
-Then they pin it on the map, set a price and add photos.
-Additionally, they add some facts about the home and description and contact information.
+The vendor first chooses whether the property is for sale or rent to place the ad.
+Second, the vendor enters the address, unit of measurement, city, and zip code.
+Then they attach it to the map, set the price, add photos, add some facts about the house, a description, and finally – add contact information.

 Furthermore, you can give the ability to attach a URL of a virtual tour, as Zillow does, add a 3D Home to the property, and a video walkthrough.